Managing Change: How to Develop a Strategy that Works

 Selecting, And Implementing, Your Next Document Management System (DMS)

-While it’s not easy to deploy or commit to a new process, commitment to a thoughtful change management strategy is the best way to leverage your technology and set your firm up for success.
+While it’s not easy to deploy or commit to a new process, commitment to a thoughtful change management strategy is the best way to leverage your technology and set your firm or law department up for success.
 It’s important to select a strategic partner not just for the variety of technical considerations, but also to drive adoption of your new DMS.

 At Affinity Consulting, we know the best way to get started is to evaluate your current document management strategy, outline any important technical considerations that could impact your project’s results, and then build on recommendations and proposed solutions.